emilyalice2708/makers-progress/week-6.md

 - Rewrite fizzbuzz and the Airport challenge in Javascript.
 - Work on the Thermostat challenge in pairs in the afternoons.
 - Work on the Bowling challenge again in Javascript at the weekend.
+- Attend workshops: Javascript Kick-Off, Following the flow and getting visibility in JavaScript.

 ## Evidence:
 - Airport in Javascipt challenge - (repo)